doctrine/dbal/docs/en/reference/known-vendor-issues.rst

 DateTimeTz
 ~~~~~~~~~~

-DB2 does not save the actual Timezone Name but UTC-Offsets.
-The
+DB2 does not support saving timezone offsets.
+The DateTimeTz type therefore behaves like the DateTime
-difference is subtle but can be potentially very nasty.
-Derick
-Rethans explains it very well
-`in a blog post of his <http://derickrethans.nl/storing-date-time-in-database.html>`_.
+type.

 Oracle
 ------